 When 698 reaches 200 Chic Points, she will be in the Style Council!

-I don’t know, but after a day of walking around in the humongous Sam Edelman Balenciaga-esque booties, my feet have succumbed to all other lesser heels and do not scream for pain anymore. :Dposted over 5 years ago
+I don’t know, but after a day of walking around in the humongous Sam Edelman Balenciaga-esque booties, my feet have succumbed to all other lesser heels and do not scream for pain anymore. :Dposted about 6 years ago

 constant wear definitely helps.